th-1982/artistery-avenue/README.md

 - Users can update their Wall posts via their posts on the Wall.
 - Users can create Reviews on each other's profiles (/profiles/(id)/).
 - Users can update their Reviews from their reviews associated with a profile via a profile page.
+- Registered Users can view detailed profiles of registered artists, contact details.
 - Registered users can bookmark posts to save and revisit them later.
 - Registered users can view all the posts they have bookmarked.
 - Registered users can remove a bookmark from a post.

+## Future Features
+- **Private Messaging System**: Implementation of a messaging system to allow users to message artists privately.

+- **Artist Gallery Area**: Inclusion of a gallery area for each artist to showcase their designs and finished works of art, grouped as journeys.

+- **Real-time Chat System**:
+Implement a real-time chat system to allow users to communicate instantly.
+Use technologies like WebSocket for efficient, low-latency communication.

+- **Privacy Controls**:
+Users can keep their bookmarked collections private or share them publicly, fostering community and collaboration.

+- **Backend Handling**:
+Develop backend logic to handle the storage and retrieval of downloadable files.
+This involves setting up a secure and scalable storage system.

+- **Download API Endpoints**:
+Create API endpoints that allow users to request and download artwork.
+Ensure these endpoints are secure, and consider implementing rate-limiting to prevent abuse.

 ## Planning & Agile